 We would like to have a constructive learning environment and so the atmosphere must be free from distractions and disruptive behavior.
 Please make a reasonable attempt to arrive on time and refrain from activities that can be distracting during our class time.
 Laptops, cell phones, and tablets may be useful for taking notes, however, they can be distracting when used for social media sites, shopping, checking email, or playing games.
 Be mindful and respectful of those around you.
 While being vaccinated against COVID-19 is not required for attendance at UGA, it is strongly encouraged.
-It is also encouraged to wear a mask and maintain social distancing as much as possible during the class.
+Please feel free to wear a mask and maintain social distancing as much as possible during the class, if you prefer doing so.